nicklockwood/FXForms/README.md

 @end
 ```

 That's literally all you have to do.
-FXForms is *really* smart; much more so than you might expect.
-For example:
+FXForms is *really* smart; much more so than you might expect:

 * Fields will appear in the same order you declare them in your class
 * Fields will automatically be assigned suitable control types, for example, the rememberMe field will be displayed as a `UISwitch`, the email field will automatically have a keyboard of type `UIKeyboardTypeEmailAddress` and the password field will automatically have `secureTextEntry` enabled.
 * Field titles are based on the key name, but camelCase is automatically converted to a Title Case, with intelligent handling of ACRONYMS, etc.
 * Modifying values in the form will automatically assign those values back to your model object.
-You can use custom setter methods or KVO to intercept the changes if you nee to perform additional logic.
+You can use custom setter methods and/or KVO to intercept the changes if you need to perform additional logic.
 * If your form contains subforms (properties that conform to the `FXForm` protocol), or view controllers (e.g for terms and conditions pages), they will automatically be instantiated if they are nil - no need to set default values.

 These default behaviors are all inferred by inspecting the property type and name using Objective-C's runtime API, but they can also all be overridden if you wish - that's covered later under Tweaking form behavior